 AN: Ayatollah Khomeini was the founder of the Islamic Republic in Iran and the leader of the Iranian Revolution, which overthrew the Persian monarchy in 1979.
 After he was in power, his regime started abolishing secular laws, replacing them with strict Islamic laws, and attacking and banning opposition groups.
 The regime focused especially on forcing draconian laws onto Iranian women, specifically the introduction of mandatory hijab (veiling).
 Women resisted and protested the regime for the first time on March 8, 1979, the day after the fatwa for the mandatory veil was issued.
 Tens of thousands of Iranian women came into the streets on International Women’s Day, and their slogan was, “Freedom is neither Eastern nor Western; freedom is universal!”
 Counter-protestors attacked the women with knives and scissors and threw acid into their faces.

-Since then, after the veil was made mandatory, women would go into the streets, showing a little bit of hair, or putting some makeup on, something subversive to tell the regime that they have not converted to its law.
+Since then, after the veil was made mandatory, women would go into the streets, showing a little bit of hair or putting some makeup on, something subversive to tell the regime that they have not converted to its law.
 I refused to wear the veil.
-I was teaching English literature at the University of Tehran and was expelled twice from the university, once for not wearing the veil in the early ‘80s, and the second time in the mid-‘90s for refusing to comply with their laws and resigning.
+I was teaching English literature at the University of Tehran and was expelled twice from the university, once for not wearing the veil in the early ‘80s, and the second time from Tabatabi University in the mid-‘90s for refusing to comply with their laws and resigning.
 They refused to accept my resignation and instead, two years later, they expelled me.

 It was around this time in the mid-nineties when I started hosting some of my female students at my house for a private class.
 Here, we talked about life as women under the regime and discussed controversial Western works of literature, like Lolita, Pride and Prejudice, and The Great Gatsby.
 At this time, living in Iran, we felt so cut off from the world.
 Under the regime, it was very difficult to leave Iran, it was very difficult to get visas to go to different places.
-So Iranians connected to the world through imagination and ideas, through books, through films, through music, and through art.
+So, Iranians connected to the world through imagination and ideas, books, films, music, and through art.

 When I was expelled, I left Iran with a huge sense of guilt, that I could go somewhere else, and live freely and openly, and millions of my fellow citizens didn’t have the choice that I had.
 So, I made a vow to myself to talk about the way we live in Iran, to bring it to the attention of the world of people that I met.
 That was at the root of my writing the book.